/ccip-starter-kit-hardhat

 Faucet

 You will need test tokens for some of the examples in this Starter Kit.
 Public faucets sometimes limit how many tokens a user can create and token pools might not have enough liquidity.
-To resolve these issues, CCIP supports two test tokens that you can mint permissionlessly so you don't run out of tokens while testing different scenarios.
+To resolve these issues, CCIP supports two ERC20 tokens (CCIP-BnM and CCIP-LnM) that you can mint permissionlessly on each supported testnet so you don't run out of tokens while testing different scenarios.
+You can get the addresses for the test tokens, for each supported network, here.
+You can understand the architecture principles behind these two test tokens here.

 To get 10**18 units of each of these tokens, use the faucet task.
 Keep in mind that the CCIP-BnM test token you can mint on all testnets, while CCIP-LnM you can mint only on Ethereum Sepolia.
 On other testnets, the CCIP-LnM token representation is a wrapped/synthetic asset called clCCIP-LnM.